bilias/rqwatch/ROADMAP.md

 -

 ## Features bellow are in todo list.
-- Replace use search.
-Check for FIND_IN_SET / CONCAT LIKE speed
 - Clean up database CLI tool

 ## Features bellow might be implemented